FJR1300AS Auxiliary Controller

 This was only the start of the weather

-(Click on any image for larger view,
+(Click on any image for a larger

-click on that for the original)
+view, click on that for the original

 By profession I'm an electronics engineer (semi-retired), and thought I'd make my own.
 Well, with the weather as it was I couldn't ride!